RichardVerbraak/Notes/Algorithms.md

 ```

 In this example you might say this is O(2N) since it loops the input twice and that is true but -
-the reason we drop constants is we care about the _growth_ of the algorithm.
+the reason we drop constants is we want a general approximation relating to the _growth_ of the algorithm.

 While the constant maybe practical, eventually that constant becomes irrelevant to measure the time complexity